pikatchu/closedsource/book/0940-job_end.md

 Sebastian, Jasmina, and the other Companions watch in stunned silence.
 The Rector, standing nearby, looks on, his face unreadable.

-The Inquisitors, now prisoners, are utterly at Leo’s mercy.
+The Inquisitors, now prisoners, are utterly at Leo's mercy.